 - Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

-- Trade Aid – Trade Aid‘s entire chocolate range comes in Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
+- Trade Aid – Trade Aid‘s 2kg sugar bags are great for upcycling as bulk bin bags, and are home compostable once they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
-You can get all these products at Trade Aid Masterton, 96 Queen Street, Masterton.
-You can also find Trade Aid chocolate bars at Four Square Martinborough, The Square, Martinborough; Food Forest Organics, 101 Main St, Greytown; and Moore Wilson’s, 120 Dixon St, Masterton.
+You can get both these products at Trade Aid Masterton, 96 Queen Street, Masterton.

 - You can get unpackaged pet food biscuits at PAK’nSAVE Masterton, Queen Street, Kuripuni, Masterton – just BYO containers.